spxbhuhb/zakadabar-stack/doc/URLs.md

 Types:

-- Backend URL, for frontend - backend communication
+- Backend URL, for communication between the frontend and the backend
 - Browser Frontend URL, the URL used in the browser to select the page

 Compose / decompose URLs programmatically from class and type names.
 Do not hardcode URLs manually.
 With programmatic